Chapter 17.44

 1. Standards for All Facilities.

 b.
-A ground-mounted communication facility (including towers and antennas) shall be set back from the property line at a ratio of two horizontal feet for every one foot in height.
+A ground-mounted communication facility (including towers and antennas) shall be set back from property lines at a ratio of one horizontal foot for every one foot in height.

-c.
-A tower or antenna shall be set back from any site boundary or public right-of-way by a minimum of twenty-five feet, and shall be located so as to not be readily visible from the nearest residentially zoned property.
+d.
+A tower or antenna shall be set back from any site boundary or public right-of-way by a minimum of twenty-five feet and shall be located and designed so as to not be readily visible from the nearest residentially zoned property.
 No part of any tower shall extend into a required front setback or beyond a property line of the site.

-2. Facilities Within Industrial Districts.
-Communications facilities, including towers, located within an industrial zoning district shall also comply with the following standards:
+2. Facilities Within Industrial, Public, Open Space Recreation, or Commercial Districts.
+Communications facilities, including telecommunication towers, located within an industrial, public, recreation or commercial zoning districts shall also comply with the following standards:

 a.
 A minimum distance of five hundred feet shall be provided between towers, and there shall be no more than two towers on a single assessor’s parcel or developed site, unless the towers are located on a public facility as described in subsection (A)(1) of this section.

 b.
-A service provider shall not locate more than one antenna in any one neighborhood or location unless additional antennas are approved by the commission.
+A service provider shall not locate more than one communication facility in any one location unless additional facilities are approved by the commission.

 c.
-Communication facilities shall not be visible to residential dwelling units.
+Communication facilities shall require a stealth design if the proposed facility would be readily visible to residential dwelling units or the public right-of-way.

 B. Height Limitations.